 - Running training and instruction courses

-Board meetings are held on the 3rd Wednesday of the month at 6:30 pm.
+Board meetings are held virtually on the 3rd Wednesday of the month at 6:30 pm.

 The Story of Competition Climbing in Queensland